ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 3. The top 8 teams will advanced to the Playoff stage, while the remaining players get eliminated from the tournament.
    - This means that teams with a record of `3-X` will advance to the next stage, while teams with a record of `X-3` will be eliminated.
    - Also, teams with a record of `2-2` will have chance to advanced by ranking top 8.
-   - Teams with a record 3-0 or 0-3 needn't play round 4, as they are already advanced or get eliminated.
+   - Teams with a record `3-0` or `0-3` needn't play round 4, as they are already advanced or get eliminated.
 4. The results from the Regular stage will also be used for seeding teams.

 ### Win conditions

+- In the Qualifier stage, player need to ranking high enough to advanced.
 - In Drafting phase, player need to being picked into a team or become captains to advanced.
 - In the Regular stage, teams need to win 6 maps to win a match (best of 11).
 - In Quarterfinals, Semifinals and Finals, teams need to win 7 maps to win a match (best of 13).